-Ministries and groups focusing on the issues of hunger, homelessness, women with unexpected pregnancies, human trafficking, immigration, foster care, mental health and more were represented by organizations such as the County of Orange’s Social Service Agency, Catholic Relief Services, the Diocese of Orange’s Detention Ministry, Human Options, Mercy House, St. Vincent de Paul, CalOptima, the Salvation Army, La Habra Life Center, NAMI, St. Joseph Health and others.
+Spiritual and secular groups focusing on the issues of hunger, homelessness, women with unexpected pregnancy, human trafficking, immigration, foster care, mental health and more will be represented, including organizations such as the County of Orange’s Social Service Agency, Catholic Relief Services, the Diocese of Orange’s Detention Ministry, Human Options, Mercy House, St. Vincent de Paul, CalOptima, the Salvation Army, La Habra Life Center, NAMI and St. Joseph Health.

 “All the agencies involved are working with the poor and vulnerable in some way,” notes Walgenbach.
 “Together we will be celebrating service and justice and thanking God, rejoicing for the great work of Catholics and other people of faith and good will across Orange County to help those in need.”

 The booths will present visitors with ways they can engage in service, he says.
 “As folks go to each of these stations, they will be asked to learn, take action and take something back to their families, parishes, and communities to engage in new ways.”

 For more information, contact the Office of Life, Justice and Peace at (714)282-3000.